 Step 3: Choose MP3 format, and adjust the bit rate, sample rate, etc. of the songs.
 To keep the original quality, you can set bitrate as 256 Kbps and sample rate as 44,100 kHz.

 Step 4: Click "Convert" to start conversion.
-After conversion, you can get the MP3 version of your Apple Music songs.
+After conversion, you can get the MP3 versions of your Apple Music songs.

 When your Apple Music songs are ready to be burned to disc, you can choose iTunes or other CD burner to start burning a CD.